What Is An Autoresponder & Why Do You Need One

 You can simply boil down the success and profitability of any business to the ability to accomplish just 2 simple things.

 Everything else like location, pricing, quality, and service, etc., are mere tools or just a means to accomplish those two main objectives.

-You can easily get more customers by implementing the Internet marketing strategies I have outlined for you in previous lessons.
-New customers with a desire to spend money for auto repair are searching the Internet looking for someone to spend their money with, and you can get your share of them if you follow what I’ve told you to do, and it’ll be as easy as falling off a log.
+You can easily get more customers by implementing the Internet marketing strategies I have outlined for you in previous Lessons.
+New customers with a desire to spend money for auto repair are searching the Internet looking for someone to spend their money with, and you can get your share of them if you follow what I’ve told you to do.

 But one of the biggest mistakes that almost all businesses make is to exclusively go after new customers, while totally ignoring the existing customers who have already patronized them.
 It doesn’t make sense why an auto shop would pay a hefty price in the form of advertising dollars in order to generate a new customer, then forget about that new customer as soon as the job is done, and then pay out more adverting dollars to seek out more new customers